Treatment of Constipation In Older Adults

 Regular physical activity and adequate fluid intake may also decrease constipation.

-While no studies confirm the benefit of water alone in treating constipation, intaking 1.5 to 2 liters of water daily improves the frequency of bowel movements [5].
+While no studies confirm the benefit of water alone in treating constipation, consuming 1.5 to 2 liters of water daily improves the frequency of bowel movements.

-If lifestyle changes alone do not help your constipation, several medications treat constipation.
+If lifestyle changes alone do not help your constipation, several medications can help with the treatment of constipation.

-Most seniors that have chronic constipation will need a laxative to relieve symptoms.
+Most seniors who have chronic constipation will need a laxative to relieve symptoms.

 Approved Medications For Constipation